The Unstoppable Rise of Shein: Fast Growth, Over-Production, Toxic Materials, Exploitation, and Its IPO Aspirations in London

 Following the refusal in the US, Shein has turned its attention to the UK.
 They are likely hoping to capitalise on a more favourable regulatory environment and a UK government in need of a boost.

-Shein has according to sources online already been in conversation with Labour and the Conservative party.
-Our government are likely looking to inject a much-needed boost to the London Stock Exchange (LSE).
+Shein has, according to sources online, already been in conversation with Labour and the Conservative party.
+Our government is likely looking to inject a much-needed boost to the London Stock Exchange (LSE).

 A Few Benefits for the UK of Having Shein Get Its IPO